btholt/complete-intro-to-react-v7/lessons/04-core-react-concepts/A-jsx.md

 export default Pet;
 ```

-> 🚨 ESLint is currently failing.
+> 🚨 ESLint may be currently failing.
 We'll fix it at the end.

 I don't know about you, but I find this far more readable.
 And if it feels uncomfortable to you to introduce HTML into your JavaScript, I invite you to give it a shot until the end of the workshop.
 By then it should feel a bit more comfortable.
 And you can always go back to the old way.